Phosmachina/vectra/README.md

 Improving and expanding this project is my perpetual goal.
 Here's an insight into what I plan next:

+### Shortly

+- **`pack` and `run` vectra command**: Provide an easy way to build the application, assemble it in a folder with all into a folder with all the necessary files.
+  Run the pack command and run the executable.
+- **Improve Pug Watcher**: Currently there are some drawbacks: some files are compiled, but they shouldn't and vice versa (about layout and pug files that don't have a page in the in general).
+- **Add dynamic rebuilding for dev****: Like [air](https://github.com/cosmtrek/air).

+### Planned

+- **Sprite Generator (svg/img)**: It would be nice if you could just put svg and img in into a folder and have the sprite generated automatically with js/pug helper to use it.
-- **Component architecture**: I want to provide a simple way to develop components by simplify the boilerplate between view and controller.
+- **Component architecture**: Make a system to permit designing atomic component composed by a view, client and server logic and a configuration.

-- **Default components**: In the future, I plan to incorporate a set of default components into the project.
-This will help in establishing a consistent UI/UX throughout and will also save time and effort in design and development.
+### Under consideration

 - **RBAC, ACL robust system**: Replace the current system with a robust and proven system like Casbin.
   This integration should help to deal with complex access management.
+  Could be also an update for my project FluentKV.
+- **Default components**: Incorporate a set of default components into the project.
+  This will help in establishing a consistent UI/UX throughout and will also save time and effort in design and development.

 I value your ideas, contributions, and feedback.
 Stay tuned for the next steps on this exciting journey!